drewhannay/chess/README.md

 This project uses the github Issues system to track all work being done on the app.
 To get started, visit the [Issues Tab](https://github.com/drewhannay/chess/issues) and browse the list of things that need to be done.
 Find one that looks interesting and isn't yet being worked on and claim it for yourself by leaving a comment saying you're working on it.
 If you find a bug in the app or have a feature or enhancement idea, add an issue for it. <b>Every single commit</b> that gets added to the project should have an associated issue number (as specified below...)

 ### Making and Committing Your Changes
-Once you've picked an issue to work on and claimed it as your own in the comments, it's time to start coding!
-Well, almost...here's where things get a little complicated (*but I promise, this is worthwhile!*).
-We <b>highly</b> recommend you make a separate branch for the changes you'll be working on.
-But you say "I don't even know what a branch is!
-Why would I want to make one?"
-Well, my friend, if this sounds like you, you should take some time and read this [tutorial on Git](http://git-scm.com/book/en/Git-Basics).
-Back?
-Okay.
-Here's the steps you need to follow:
+_Note: If you aren't familiar with Git, please read [this tutorial](http://git-scm.com/book/en/Git-Basics)

+Before editing any code, you should make a new branch for your changes (this really helps with managing pull requests and merges)

-* Go to SmartGit and make sure you have the project we made earlier with your fork open.
+* Go to SmartGit and make sure you've opened the project you made earlier with your fork.
-* At the top of the screen, click the "Branch" menu item and then click "Add Branch" and give your new branch a name (*something like "MyChanges"...it doesn't really matter what you call it*), then click "Add Branch & Switch"
+* Click "Branch" and then "Add Branch".
+Give your new branch a name (*something like "MyChanges"...it doesn't really matter what you call it*), then click "Add Branch & Switch"
 * You are now ready to code!

 When you are ready to commit, go back to SmartGit.
 Your changed files should appear in the the main section of the window.
 Select each of the files you want to commit and press the "Stage" button located directly above the list of files.
 Next, click "Commit" (next to the Stage button).
-You will now be required to enter a commit messgae.
+You will now be required to enter a commit message.
 Each commit should be associated with an Issue number from our [Issues list](https://github.com/drewhannay/chess/issues).
 Your commit messages should be in this form (where "N" is the appropriate issue number):

 <code>Issue #N Short sentence describing what was changed<br /><br />Any other description required should go in paragraph form below the initial message with a new line separating the two</code>